archipelagos-labs-com/ape-examples/README.md

 ## 1. Introduction

-Provides examples of using the APIs and endpoints available for Analytics Platform for the Environment (APE).
-There are currently two ways accessing APE programmatically, via a Python package thats wraps all calls made to the platform and unpacks the messages received back, and using a JSON based HTTP REST API.
+This repo provides examples of using the APIs available for Analytics Platform for the Environment (APE).
+There are two ways accessing APE programmatically, via a Python package thats wraps all calls made to the platform and unpacks the messages received back, and using a JSON based HTTP REST and Webscoket API.

 Where possible we would encourage users to make use of the Python package.
 This is because the package uses a binary format for all requests and responses, which can prove more efficient than JSON when relatively large amount of data are returned, such as when data published by one or more IoT devices is requested.